moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 <br>

 And therefore, I computed the Random Forest Regressor that uses  averaging of classifying decision trees on sub-samples of the dataset to improve the predictive accuracy and control over-fitting.
-The result looks promising:
+The result looked promising:

 Summary of Regression Results: